imgproxy/imgproxy/docs/generating_the_url.md

 ### Plain

-The source URL can be provided as is, prendended by the `/plain/` segment:
+The source URL can be provided as is, prepended by the `/plain/` segment:

 ```
 /plain/http://example.com/images/curiosity.jpg